grafana/mimir/docs/sources/mimir/get-started/about-grafana-mimir-architecture/index.md

 ---
+aliases:
+  - ../operators-guide/architecture/about-grafana-mimir-architecture/
-title: "About the Grafana Mimir architecture"
+title: "Grafana Mimir architecture"
-menuTitle: "About the architecture"
+menuTitle: "Grafana Mimir architecture"
 description: "Learn about the Grafana Mimir architecture."
 weight: 10
 ---

-# About the Grafana Mimir architecture
+# Grafana Mimir architecture

 Grafana Mimir has a microservices-based architecture.
 The system has multiple horizontally scalable microservices that can run separately and in parallel.